Wunderbyte-GmbH/moodle-local_wunderbyte_table/README.md

             'data' => [ // Will be added eg as data-id = $values->id, so values can be transmitted to the method above.
                 'id' => $values->id,
             ]
         ];

-Use a bootstrap 4 icon with label:

-    $mytable->actionbuttons = [
-                'iclass' => 'fa fa-cog', // Add an icon before the label.
-                'arialabel' => 'cogwheel', // Add an aria-label string to your icon.
-        ];

 ## Filter, Sort and Search